monk-io/docs/docs/guides/k8s-migrate.md

  └─📦 templates-local-yelb-db-yelb-db                2m 25s   local
 ```

-### Checking logs
+### Checking Logs

-With everything running in we can check logs from running containers by using:
+Once everything is running, we can check logs from the running containers.

 ##### yelb-db logs